s4236569/physgap/content/classes/PHYS1171/pressure.md

 of the ball that directly cancels it.
 If we include gravity the total force is $mg$ downward.

-So the ball will sink fast!
+So the ball will sink!
 But wait wouldn't the tennis ball float?
 What assumption above is incorrect?

 ## Example 2: A pressure change